vmmuthu31/how-to-add-new-repository-in-github/README.md

+# This repo is to help the new git users to push their project over the github.

 1. Make sure git is tracking your project locally
 Do you need a refresher on git?
 Go through Codecademy's git course.